On a possible effective four-boson interaction and its implications at the upgraded LHC: Introduction

 \section{Introduction}

-The Standard Model of particles' interactions is fairly considered to be a quite successful theory.
-It describes phenomena in high energy physics and give us the consecutive interpretation of the totality of data.
-But till now we cannot take SM as the accomplished theory.
-First of all, by the reason of that it does not include at least lowest energy gravitational interaction in coupling with other ones and in the same way as others.
-Just this circumstance forces theorists to invent different SM extensions.
-However, secondly, even provided we shall leave such problems as scale hierarchy aside, we immediately face another, so to say, more prosaic problem.
-We cannot admit the Standard Model to be just an accomplished theory simply because there are too many external parameters we have to bring into it to maintain it's expository power.
-The number of these parameters (such as coupling constants, masses and mixing angles including those of neutrinos) reach up to 29.
-Of course, one may hope that determination of their values will be supplied with a wouldbe extension of the SM, for example, in the framework of the superstring theory.
+The Standard Model of particles' interactions is fairly considered as quite successful theory.
+It explains the phenomena in high energy physics experiments, and give us consecutive interpretation of their totality structure.
+But till now we cannot tell that SM is all-sufficient theory.
+First of all, by the reason of that it cannot explain at least lowest energy gravitational interaction in coupling with other ones and in the same way as others.
+Just it cause theorists to make attempts of different SM extensions building.

-However we see striking contrast between existing theory's insularity and it's excellent experimental validation just in this insularity, on the one hand, and the variety of extensions of the SM, none of them acquiring even a hint for a confirmation despite the richest facilities of the LHC, on the other hand.
-Provided the wouldbe extended theory will be really able to reduce the totality of all data to one fundamental source, we have to make extremely great progress in experiment technology for making this theory as such validated as SM is validated just now.
+However, secondly, even if we shall leave such problems as scale hierarchy aside, we immediately face another, so to say, more prosaic problem.
+We cannot admit the Standard Model as accomplished theory simply by the reason of that there are too many external parameters we have to bring into it for provide it's expository power.
+The number of these parameters (such as coupling constants and matter fields' masses ratios) reaches up to 29.
+Of course, we can hope that determination of their value will be supplied with the mentioned wouldbe extension of the SM.
+But we see striking contrast between existing theory's insularity and it's wide experimental validation just in this insularity, on the one hand, - and further developed constructions' not fixed status with the absence of any data confirmation at present day and indeterminate perspectives in the foreseeable future, on the other hand.